 The Queen’s Breeding Program

-As Gross writes, the Queen has personally overseen a program of Pembroke Welsh Corgi breeding at Windsor Castle; purebred puppies bred by Her Majesty incorporate the affix, or kennel name, of Windsor into their monikers.
-It wasn’t until recently that much of this information was known, as “according to a set of unwritten but strictly observed conventions, the breeders who took part in the Queen’s program never discussed their experience in public, and rarely even with one another.”
+The Queen personally oversaw a program of Pembroke Welsh Corgi breeding at Windsor Castle.
+Purebred puppies bred by Her Majesty incorporated the affix, or kennel name, of Windsor into their monikers.
+It wasn’t until recently that much of this information was known, as “according to a set of unwritten but strictly observed conventions, the breeders who took part in the Queen’s program never discussed their experience in public, and rarely even with one another,” Gross notes.

 But now, we know that Susan is the common ancestor of all Queen Elizabeth’s Pembrokes, an incredible genetic legacy.
 Two of her final pups, Holly and Willow, appear to have been the 14th generation of Susan’s descendants.
 Over the years, the Queen called on prominent breeders, such as Gray, Maureen Johnston, Ally Boughton, and others, to help her continue her lines.

 How did she care for all those dogs?
 The answer: Bill and Nancy Fenwick.
 Bill Fenwick became Windsor’s head gamekeeper, and in doing so, he and his wife also became the caretakers of the Pembrokes.
 Nancy trained the dogs to go up the stairs, fed and looked after them, and assisted with finding matches to mate with Queen Elizabeth’s canines.
 When Nancy Fenwick died, Prince Andrew, Duke of York, attended the memorial service, accompanied by the Queen.
 By royal protocol, the monarch does not attend staff funerals, but it seems here an exception was made.